konstructio/kubefirst-docs/CONTRIBUTING.md

 ### Commits

 We subscribe to the [Conventional Commits specification](https://www.conventionalcommits.org).
-It can be a bit difficult to choose the right commit message prefix since this repository is for documentation, and not an application per se.
+It can be a bit difficult to choose the right commit message prefix since this repository is for documentation, and not an application.
 Here are the guidelines for the documentation specific ones:

 - `docs`: when adding new information to the docs (ex.: creating a new page, adding a section to an existing one).
 - `fix`: when fixing the documentation (ex.: correcting a typo, rectifying untrue content).